asciibeats/lua-protobuf/README.md

 cd lua-protobuf
 make
 ```
-To use your own proto definitions set the LUA\_PPATH variable.
+To use your own proto definitions, set the LUA\_PPATH variable.
 ```
 LUA_PPATH=path/to/protos make
 ```